 This passage within the thickness of the wall provides loopholes pointing back into the courtyard between the outer and inner entrances.

-But the most formidable aspect of Blackness Castle's 16th century defences are to be found in the South Tower, where the south facing walls were strengthened to produce a wall 5.5 metres thick.
+But the most formidable aspect of Blackness Castle's defences from the 1500s are to be found in the South Tower, where the south facing walls were strengthened to produce a wall 5.5 metres thick.
 These are pierced in several places at ground level to allow artillery to fire to the south and south east.

 These defences served the castle well until Oliver Cromwell's Scottish campaign in 1650 (see our Historical Timeline).
 By now artillery was more powerful and had much longer range, and Cromwell had the advantage of attacking from both land and sea.
 The castle eventually surrendered, though not before being badly damaged.
 It was repaired and further altered in 1660.